blockchain99/SemanticWeb/README.md

 • Individuals : comparable with objects in RDFS<br>
 • Properties : comparable with properties in RDFS

-1. OWL – Classes<br>
+1. OWL – Classes

-• there exist two predefined classes<br>
+• there exist two predefined classes

-• owl:Thing (class that contains all individuals)<br>
+• owl:Thing (class that contains all individuals)

-• owl:Nothing (empty class)<br>
+• owl:Nothing (empty class)

-• Definition of a class  <br>
+• Definition of a class

 > :Book a owl:Class .

-2.OWL – Individuals<br>
+2.OWL – Individuals

-• Definition of individuals via class membership(a "NineteenEightyfour" Book instance generated)<br>
+• Definition of individuals via class membership(a "NineteenEightyfour" Book instance generated)

-> :NineteenEightyfour a :Book . <br>
+> :NineteenEightyfour a :Book .

-• Individuals can also be defined without direct class membership as named entity<br>
+• Individuals can also be defined without direct class membership as named entity

 > :HaraldSack a owl:NamedIndividual .

 3. OWL – Properties

-There exist two property variants: object properties and datatype properties<br>
+There exist two property variants: object properties and datatype properties

-• Object properties are defined like classes <br>
+• Object properties are defined like classes

 > :author a owl:ObjectProperty .

 &emsp; • Domain and Range of object properties<br>
 <blockquote> :author a owl:ObjectProperty ;
 &emsp; rdfs:domain :Book ;<br>